Catholic Church in Serbia

+Catholics in Serbia have historically been overwhelmingly Roman Catholic, with only a tiny fraction (around 3%) being Greek Catholic.

 History

-By the end of the 12th century, regions of Syrmia and Mačva (in modern Serbia) came under the direct rule of the Kingdom of Hungary, and during the first half of the 13th century, the Roman Catholic Diocese of Syrmia was established for Catholics in those regions.
-In the same time, jurisdiction over Catholic communities in medieval Serbia (a predominantly Eastern Orthodox country), was exercised by the Roman Catholic Diocese of Kotor and the Roman Catholic Archdiocese of Bar, whose prelates took the title: Primate of Serbia (Primas Serviae).
+By the end of the 12th century, regions of Syrmia and Mačva came under the direct rule of the Kingdom of Hungary, and during the first half of the 13th century, the Diocese of Syrmia was established for Catholics in those regions.
+At the same time, jurisdiction over Catholic communities in medieval Serbia (a predominantly Eastern Orthodox country), was exercised by the Diocese of Kotor and the Archdiocese of Bar, whose prelates took the title Primate of Serbia (Primas Serviae).
 By the 15th century, some attempts were made to establish a Roman Catholic diocese for the regions of Belgrade and Smederevo in the Serbian Despotate.
-Attempts of missionary John of Capistrano to convert Serbian ruler Đurađ Branković (1427-1456) from Eastern Orthodoxy to Roman Catholicism failed.
+Attempts of missionary John of Capistrano to convert Serbian ruler Đurađ Branković (1427-1456) from Eastern Orthodoxy to Catholicism failed.
 All of those territories gradually fell under Ottoman rule (1459-1521), and the care of local Catholics came under jurisdiction of the Franciscan Province of Bosnia.

-In 1717, the Habsburg Monarchy captured Belgrade from the Ottomans, and the Treaty of Passarowitz was concluded in 1718, officially assigning Belgrade with much of central Serbia to the Habsburgs.
-Since local Serbian population was Eastern Orthodox, Habsburg authorities pursued complex religious policies towards various Christian communities, by recognizing the Serbian Orthodox Metropolitanate of Belgrade, and also establishing the Roman Catholic Diocese of Belgrade.
-After the loss of Belgrade to the Ottomans in 1739, many of local Catholics left the region, and the Diocese was returned to the state of provisional administration, that would continue up to the beginning of the 20th century.
+In 1717, the Habsburg monarchy captured Belgrade from the Ottomans, and the Treaty of Passarowitz was concluded in 1718, officially assigning Belgrade with much of central Serbia to the Habsburgs.
+Since local Serb population was Eastern Orthodox, Habsburg authorities pursued complex religious policies towards various Christian communities, by recognizing the Serbian Orthodox Metropolitanate of Belgrade and also establishing the Catholic Diocese of Belgrade.
+After the loss of Belgrade to the Ottomans in 1739, many of local Catholics left the region, and the Diocese was returned to the state of apostolic administration, that would continue up to the beginning of the 20th century.

-The first official Concordat between the former Kingdom of Serbia and the Holy See was concluded on 24 June 1914.
-Through the Second Article of Concordat, it was decided that the regular Archdiocese of Belgrade should be created.
-Because of the outbreak of the First World War, those provisions could not be implemented, and only after the war were new arrangements made.
+The first official Concordat between the Kingdom of Serbia and the Holy See was concluded on 24 June 1914.
+Through the Second Article of Concordat, it was decided that the Archdiocese of Belgrade should be established.
+Due to the outbreak of the World War I, those provisions could not be implemented, and only after the war new arrangements were made.

 In 1918, Serbia became part of the newly formed Kingdom of Yugoslavia.
-By 1924, the Archdiocese of Belgrade was officially created and the first Archbishop appointed.
+By 1924, the Archdiocese of Belgrade was officially established and the first Archbishop appointed.
 Negotiations on a new Concordat between the Kingdom and the Holy See were led by the Yugoslav Minister of Justice Ljudevit Auer and Cardinal Eugenio Pacelli (who later become Pope Pius XII).
-The Concordat was signed in 1935, but was never officially ratified because of a political crisis in Yugoslavia (1936-1937).
+The Concordat was signed in 1935 but was never officially ratified because of a strong opposition by the Serbian Orthodox Church, which argued that it granted the Catholic Church privileges not enjoyed by other religious communities and threatened religious equality.
+Following mass protests, political pressure, and the death of Patriarch Varnava during the controversy, the government withdrew the legislation in 1937.